 How social media management can improve airline customer experience

 The airline industry is a staple in modern society, but this hasn’t prevented airlines from experiencing intense competition and declining profitability in recent years.
-This, in addition to travel fears and restrictions caused by the COVID-19 pandemic, means that airlines need to market their brands effectively in order to survive.
+This means that airlines need to market their brands effectively in order to survive.

 The first area an airline should look to improve is their customer experience.
 According to Forrester, airlines leave as much as $1.4 billion on the table each year by failing to improve their customer experience.